About Captain Anderson's Marina

 Since arriving in N.W.
 Florida in the 1850’s, the Anderson family has always made their living by the sea.
 In the early days, this was mostly catching fish with nets and seines, sometimes with a hook and line.
 When the price of Red Snapper hit $.05 per pound, Capt.
 Charley Anderson hung up the seine and went after snappers.
 In 1935, he started taking customers out to catch snapper and grouper.
 Zane Gray, the famous western writer was one of his early patrons.

 In the next few years, his four sons, Walter, Max, Lambert and Virgil, followed suite and joined their family business.
 Though they made their living taking people out fishing on the party boats, they still loved “striking” the net around a big school of fish.
 During the 1960s, Capt.
 Walter and Capt.
 Max, co-founders of Capt.
 Anderson’s Marina, each had a net boat that they used to catch bait fish for their party boats.
 They also caught food fish in the fall and spring.
 In the 1990s, Florida banned fishing with big nets so then they went into storage.
 In 2012, Capt.
 Max’s son, Ken Anderson, pulled out his dad’s old seine net that they fished with in the 1960’s.
-He has made this small part of history available to you.

 Book Your Trip Today